-For the three months ended 31 March 2014 gross profit of the Company decreased by KZT 12.6 billion compared to three months ended 31 March 2013 mainly, due to increase in cost of sales by KZT 12.8 billion as a result of increase in personnel costs, materials and supplies due to increase in prices of materials, in fuels due to increase of price of diesel fuel, in depreciation and amortisation due to commencing of new fixed assets and in empty runs of freight cars in foreign countries.
+The Company estimated that for the three months ended 31 March 2014 its gross profit decreased by KZT 12.6 billion compared to three months ended 31 March 2013 mainly, due to increase in cost of sales by KZT 12.8 billion as a result of increase in personnel costs, materials and supplies due to increase in prices of materials, in fuels due to increase of price of diesel fuel, in depreciation and amortisation due to commencing of new fixed assets and in empty runs of freight cars in foreign countries.

-For the three months ended 31 March 2014 the aggregation of consolidated freight transportation revenue and passenger transportation revenue decreased by KZT 2.2 billion compared to three months ended 31 March 2013 mainly due to decrease in transportations volumes mainly as a result of decrease in transportation of oil and oil products, coal, iron ore and ferrous scrap, change of composition of additional charges, decrease in revenues derived out of settlement with other foreign states railway administrations and change in composition of freight transported.
-For the three months ended 31 March 2014, freight turnover of the Group decreased by 10.1% as compared to the same period in 2013 and passenger turnover of the Group decreased by 5%, as compared to the same period in 2013.
-For the five months ended 31 May 2014, freight turnover of the Group decreased by 7.6% as compared to the same period in 2013 and passenger turnover of the Group decreased by 4.2%, as compared to the same period in 2013.
-See "Kazakhstan's Economy and the Railway Industry in Kazakhstan" and "Risk Factors - The Group's results of operations and financial condition are significantly influenced by general economic conditions in Kazakhstan".
+The Company estimated that for the three months ended 31 March 2014 the aggregation of freight transportation revenue and passenger transportation revenue decreased by KZT 2.2 billion compared to three months ended 31 March 2013 mainly due to decrease in transportations volumes mainly as a result of decrease in transportation of oil and oil products, coal, iron ore and ferrous scrap, change of composition of additional charges, decrease in revenues derived out of settlement with other foreign states railway administrations and change in composition of freight transported.
+See "Kazakhstan's Economy and the Railway Industry in Kazakhstan" and "Risk Factors - The Group's results of operations and financial condition are significantly influenced by general economic conditions in Kazakhstan"

-As at 31 March 2014 the Company's total borrowings increased by KZT 99.3 billion as a result of raising new loans and drawing down existing loans as well as the devaluation of Tenge, which increased the Group's foreign currency obligations expressed in Tenge.
+As at 31 March 2014 the Company's total borrowings increased by KZT 99.3 billion as a result of raising new loans and drawing down existing loans as well during as devaluation of Tenge, which increased the Group's foreign currency obligations expressed in Tenge.
 See "Capitalisation" for a discussion of the additional borrowing arrangements the Group has entered into since 31 December 2013.
-See "- Quantitative and Qualitative Disclosures about Market Risk - Foreign Currency Exchange Rate Risk"; "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk" and "- Key Factors and Trends Affecting the Group's Financial Condition and Results of Operations-Changes in Exchange Rates".
+See "Operating and Financial Review of the Group - Quantitative and Qualitative Disclosures about Market Risk - Foreign Currency Exchange Rate Risk"; "Risk Factors - Risk Factors Relating to the Group - The Group is subject to commodity price risk and foreign currency exchange rate risk, each of which the Group has a limited ability to manage" and "Operating and Financial Review of the Group - Key Factors and Trends Affecting the Group's Financial Condition and Results of Operations - Changes in Exchange rate".